This is common question many people are currently asking and realizing to quit smoking weed is a challenging feat.

 - Remove the substance – Get rid of all weed and weed paraphernalia you own.
 Delete your weed dealer’s phone number (and block it if possible).
 Remove the ‘option’ for yourself as much as possible.

 - Change your routines.
 As mentioned earlier – we become conditioned to want substances based on the environment.
 If you normally smoke weed every day with your girlfriend on the balcony at 9pm, change this routine.
 Ask her to watch a movie inside with you at that time and for her to not smoke in front of you.

 - Don’t give up – it is normal to have slips.
 If you quit cold turkey and have a slip, do not tell yourself that you are incapable – remind yourself this is difficult and work through how the slip happened.
 Identify what let to the slip and adjust your skills/goals to make sure it does not reoccur.

 How to Quit Weed (When Nothing Seems to Have Worked)

 In the case that you have tried all of the options above and nothing seems to be working, there are a few more options you can try:

-- Counselling or outpatient groups.
-There are addiction centres that offer groups on outpatient basis that teach you how to quit using substances.
+- Addiction Counselling and outpatient groups There are addiction centres that offer groups on outpatient basis that teach you how to quit using substances.

-- Residential rehab – if you have tried everything and need more help, residential treatment is likely the best option.
+- Drug rehab centers if you have tried everything and need more help, residential treatment is likely the best option.